Pre2010/Smart-Brain/README.md

 A React web application that uses machine learning to find and point out faces in an image.
+Will later have a Node.js and Express backed with PostgresSQL for further authentication and user profile data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## API Key from Clarifai

+To be able to use the face recognition portion of the code and the API, you will need to get an API key from Clarifai and input it in 'App.js' apiKey property.

 ## Available Scripts